OpenSextant/SolrTextTagger/README.md

 # Solr Text Tagger

-This project implements a "naive" text tagger based on Lucene / Solr, using Lucene FST (Finite State Transducer) technology under the hood for remarkable low-memory properties.
+This project implements a "naive" text tagger based on Apache Lucene / Solr, using Lucene FST (Finite State Transducer) technology under the hood for remarkable low-memory properties.
 It is "naive" because it does simple text word based substring tagging without consideration of any natural language context.
 It operates on the results of how you